-- The Autism CARES Act supports for research, services, education, and monitoring related to autism and other neurodevelopmental disabilities. - The CARES Act was enacted in 2006 and has been expanded and reauthorized several times since (most recently in 2019). - Currently set to expire at the end of FY24.
+- The Autism CARES Act supports research, training, education, and monitoring related to autism and other neurodevelopmental disabilities. - The CARES Act was enacted in 2006 and has been expanded and reauthorized several times since (most recently in 2019). - Currently set to expire at the end of Fiscal Year 2024.
 (September 30th, 2024) - The CARES Act funds many programs in the Centers for Disease Control and Prevention, National Institutes on Heath and Health Resources Services Administration.
 The LEND programs and DBP programs are funded under the Autism CARES Act.
-See FY 24 Fact Sheet here.